Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: spectrum degeneracy: IPReps of the little co-groups

 It turns out that all of the classes of projective Reps of $G_0(\pmb k)$ are classified by the second group cohomology $\mathcal H^2(G_{0}(\pmb k),U(1))$ and are characterized by several gauge invariants.
-To obtain the classification and representation matrices of the $G_0({\pmb k})$ at the momentum $\pmb k$, we explicitly calculate the second group cohomology $\mathcal H^2(G_{0}(\pmb k),U(1))$, provide all of the gauge invariants and the corresponding factor system for each class.
-From every class of factor system, we construct the regular projective Rep and then obtain all of the inequivalent IPReps\cite{jyzxliu2018}.
-The invariants are provided in Table \ref{tab:invrts} and the IPReps at the HSPs of the BZ of monoclinic, orthorhombic, tetragonal, hexagonal and cubic lattices are given in Tabs. \ref{tab:IPReps}$\sim$\ref{tab:OhZ2T} in the appendix.
+To obtain the classification and Rep matrices of the $G_0({\pmb k})$ at the momentum $\pmb k$, we explicitly calculate the second group cohomology $\mathcal H^2(G_{0}(\pmb k),U(1))$, provide all the gauge invariants and the corresponding factor system for each class.
+From every class of factor system, we construct the regular projective Rep and then obtain all the inequivalent IPReps\cite{jyzxliu2018}.
+The invariants are provided in Table \ref{tab:invrts} and the IPReps at the HSPs of the BZ of monoclinic, orthorhombic, tetragonal, trigonal, hexagonal and cubic lattices are given in Tabs. \ref{tab:IPReps}$\sim$\ref{tab:OhZ2T}.

 From the gauge invariants, we can easily tell the classification label of the factor system given by (\ref{phasemag}) and (\ref{fermion}).
-As listed in Table \ref{tab: NodalDisp}, we provide the lowest dimension of IPReps of $G_{0}(\pmb k)$ at the HSPs, which is related to the degrees of degeneracy in the energy bands at these points.
-Next, from the representation matrices, we can judge the dispersion around the degeneracy points/lines from $\pmb k\cdot\pmb p$ theory.
+As listed in Table \ref{tab: NodalDisp}, we provide the lowest dimension of IPReps of $G_{0}(\pmb k)$ at the HSPs for fermionic particles, which is related to the degrees of degeneracy in the energy bands of electrons at these points.
+Next, from the Rep matrices, we can judge the dispersion around the degeneracy points/lines from $\pmb k\cdot\pmb p$ theory.
 The results are also listed in Table \ref{tab: NodalDisp}, and the method is discussed in the next section.